 The diagnosis of bulimia generally begins with a physical exam to ensure a person is healthy and to notice any changes to the body that could be related to it.
 Doctors will also want to learn about any physical symptoms being experienced.
 Urine and blood tests may help rule out other diseases while also identifying any type of immediate health need.
 An electrocardiogram is also a common physical examination step.
 It will help detect any heart rhythm abnormalities.

 A mental health examination will focus on eating habits and how a person attempts to lose weight.
 A full psychological evaluation is necessary.
-It will focus on all aspects of mental health, with a special focus on a person’s attitude towards their body and weight.
+It will focus on all aspects of mental health, with a special focus on a person’s attitude towards their body weight and shape.

 Metrics for the Bulimic Label